thescouser89/notes/cpp/3_modularity.md

     int s2;
 };
 ```
-The key point is that the funtion definitions are 'elsewhere'.
+The key point is that the function definitions are 'elsewhere'.

 ```cpp
 Vector::Vector(int s): elem{new double[s]}, s2{s} {}